 Disability insurance policies have a benefit period, which is the maximum length of time your insurer will pay benefits.
 When you’re choosing a benefit period, there’s no “right” answer.
 The best one for you comes down to your budget, occupation and whether or not you have other insurance coverage.

-If you’re in the market for disability insurance, be sure to compare providers to get the strongest possible policy and premium.
+If you want to protect your paycheck, compare disability insurance companies to get the strongest possible policy and premium.

 Ask an Expert